adaptiveContextualCausalBandits/aCCB/README.md

 python runAllWithNumIntermediateContexts.py
 ```

-The above may take of the order of an hour on an Intel i7 CPU.
+The above may be approximately five times faster due to parallelism (given sufficient compute threads).

 ### Plot the results of the experiments